2023 Essay Competition Rules and Information

 Junior essay division (grade 8 and younger)

-Topics (choose one): Each topic refers to the list of Korean folktales found on our folktales index page.
-Please make sure to select a folktale under the "2013 Writing Competition" list.
+Topics (choose one): Each topic refers to the list of Korean folktales found on our 2023 folktales index page.
+Please make sure to select a folktale under the "2023 Essay Competition" list.
 When writing your essay, please be sure to include specific references to the tale you chose to write about.
-In your analysis or interpretation of the stories, you may also want to make references to your own life experiences.

 - Essays must not exceed 1,000 words in length.